guntherbensch/repframe/README.md

 > *Interpretation*: An indicator $I´_{1j}$ of 30\% implies that 30\% of robustness analysis paths for outcomes $j$ are statistically significant.
 Depending on which of the four sub-indicators of the *Sensitivity Dashboard* one is referring to, this refers to (i) statistically significant *or* insignficant original results and to (ii) original and robustness coefficients that share *or* do not share the same sign.
 For example, if $I´_{1j}$ is 30\% for results with the same sign and 3\% for results with opposite signs, the remaining 67\% of robustness analysis paths for this outcome are statistically insignificant.
 The significance levels applied to the original study and the robustness analysis are identical and correspond to the one defined in the robustness analysis.

 2. The **indicator on non-agreement due to significance definition** is an auxiliary significance agreement indicator that focuses on *classification* reproducibility or replicability of results as defined above.
 It identifies those originally significant results that have statistically insignificant robustness analysis paths only because a more stringent significance level definition is applied in the robustness analysis than in the original study.
 The indicator is also expressed in \% and therefore includes the muliplication by 100.
+It requires that the effect sizes of the original and robustness results are measured in the same units.

 $$ I´_{2j} = mean(\mathbb{I}(\alpha < pval_i \le \alpha^{orig}_j)) \times 100  \quad  \text{if } \alpha < pval^{orig}_j \le \alpha^{orig}_j $$